Brejesh-5784/SIH2023/README-6.md

 Level 2: Object between the 40% mark and the edge
 Response: More aggressive verbal alerts via PA systems, and the Control Room is alerted with a normal state.
 Level 3: Object over the edge of the platform
-Response: Control Room is alerted with an emergency state, and nearby personnel are dispatched to assist and rescue.
+Response: The control Room is alerted to an emergency state, and nearby personnel are dispatched to assist and rescue.
 5. Use Cases

 Platform Safety Monitoring: